Biden transition gets govt OK after Trump out of options | WTOP

 WASHINGTON (AP) — The federal government recognized President-elect Joe Biden as the “apparent winner” of the Nov.
-3 election, formally starting the transition of power after President Donald Trump spent weeks testing the boundaries of American democracy.
-Trump relented after suffering yet more legal and procedural defeats in his seemingly futile effort to overturn the election with baseless claims of fraud.
+3 election on Monday, formally starting the transition of power after President Donald Trump spent weeks testing the boundaries of American democracy.
+He relented after suffering yet more legal and procedural defeats in his seemingly futile effort to overturn the election with baseless claims of fraud.

-The fast-moving series of events seemed to let much of the air out of Trump’s frantic efforts to undermine the will of the people in what has amounted to a weekslong stress test for the nation’s confidence in the political system and the fairness of U.S. elections.
-Those efforts haven’t ended and are likely to persist well beyond his lame-duck presidency.
+Monday’s fast-moving series of events seemed to let much of the air out of Trump’s frantic efforts to undermine the will of the people in what has amounted to a weekslong stress test for American democracy.
+But Trump’s attempts to foment a crisis of confidence in the political system and the fairness of U.S. elections haven’t ended and are likely to persist well beyond his lame-duck presidency.

 Murphy, explaining her decision, cited “recent developments involving legal challenges and certifications of election results.”

-It also came as an increasing number of Republicans were publicly acknowledging Biden’s victory, after weeks of tolerating Trump’s baseless claims of fraud.
-The Republican president had grown increasingly frustrated with the flailing tactics of his legal team.
+It also comes as an increasing number of Republicans were publicly acknowledging Biden’s victory, after weeks of tolerating Trump’s baseless claims of fraud.
+The president had grown increasingly frustrated with the flailing tactics of his legal team.

 In recent days, senior Trump aides including chief of staff Mark Meadows and White House counsel Pat Cipollone had also encouraged him to allow the transition to begin, telling the president he didn’t need to concede but could no longer justify withholding support to the Biden transition.